100 years ago, US fought its deadliest battle in France

 PARIS (AP) — It was America’s deadliest battle ever, with 26,000 U.S. soldiers killed, tens of thousands wounded and more ammunition fired than in the whole of the Civil War.
-The Meuse-Argonne offensive in 1918 was also a great American victory that helped bringing an end to World War 1.
+The Meuse-Argonne offensive of 1918 was also a great American victory that helped bringing an end to World War 1.

-A remembrance ceremony will take place Sunday afternoon in the Meuse-Argonne cemetery, which is surrounded by fields and forests in Romagne-sous-Montfaucon, a village in northeastern France.
+A remembrance ceremony will take place on Sunday afternoon in the Meuse-Argonne cemetery, which is surrounded by green fields and forests in Romagne-sous-Montfaucon, a village in northeastern France.
 More than 14,000 graves will be lit with candles to honor those buried there.

-Early Sunday, volunteers began reading the soldiers’ names aloud ahead of the ceremony, while others placed candles on all the crosses.
+Early Sunday, volunteers began reading the soldiers’ names aloud, while others were in charge of placing candles on all the crosses.
+Covering 52 hectares (130 acres), Meuse-Argonne is the largest American cemetery in Europe.

-William M. Matz, secretary of the American Battle Monuments Commission (ABMC) that maintains the site, says it’s important to transmit history to younger generations.
+William M. Matz, secretary of the American Battle Monuments Commission (ABMC) that maintains the site, told The Associated Press that this piece of history must be retold to younger generations.

 Most Read Nation & World Stories